cloudfoundry-attic/bosh-lite/README.md

 ## Restore your deployment

-The warden container will lost after vm reboot, but you can restore your deployment with bosh cck.
+The warden container will be lost after vm reboot, but you can restore your deployment with bosh cck, bosh's command for recovering from unepexted errors.
 ```
 $ bosh cck
 ```